vic-ma/howtodismantle.github.io/_posts/2024-05-02-Matryoshka-Dolls-Surviving-SAPs-Multi-Nested-Parameters-Maze.md

 ## The RFC function module

-For this article we will have a look a sample RFC with an import parameter called I_SELOPT.
-This parameter is a table-like Import parameter.
+For this article, we'll have a look at a sample RFC with an import parameter called `I_SELOPT`.
+This parameter is a table-like import parameter.
 But not just a simple table, but it's a mutli-nested table.
 Which means, that every row can have a cell that itself is another table.
 The most common case for this are tables for dynamic data selection.
-Every row refers to a certain field and the table per row refers to a set of Select Options. this makes it possible, to provide a complete generic selection without the need for changing the Import parameters when an additional filter field is necessary.
+Every row refers to a certain field and the table per row refers to a set of Select Options. this makes it possible, to provide a complete generic selection without the need for changing the import parameters when an additional filter field is necessary.

 ![image](/assets/2024-05-02/010.png)